NIM4-ASR: Towards Efficient, Robust, and Customizable Real-Time LLM-Based ASR: Methodology

 \subsubsection{Phoneme-based RAG for Hotword Customization}

 To enable efficient hotword customization, NIM4-ASR builds a phoneme-based hotword database with a corresponding retrieval algorithm, as illustrated in Figure~\ref{fig1}.
 Following prior work~\citep{an2025funaudio}, we preconvert each hotword text into a phoneme-token sequence and store it as a key-value pair, where the key is the phoneme sequence and the value is the corresponding hotword text.
 These phoneme sequences are first converted into discrete indices based on the phoneme vocabulary, and then restructured into a trie augmented with failure links using the Aho-Corasick automaton~\citep{aho1975efficient} algorithm.
-During inference, the phoneme head attached to the encoder generates phoneme hypotheses via greedy decoding, which are converted into index sequences and scanned by the automaton in a single pass.
+During streaming inference, the phoneme head attached to the encoder continuously generates phoneme hypotheses from newly arrived audio chunks.
+The hypotheses are converted into index sequences and scanned by the automaton incrementally, while newly retrieved hotwords are accumulated throughout the utterance and made available to subsequent decoding steps.
+For offline inference, the same retrieval procedure is applied once to the phoneme hypothesis of the complete utterance.
 When a partial match cannot be extended, the automaton follows the failure link to the longest valid suffix state instead of restarting the search from scratch, enabling all candidate hotwords to be retrieved with linear-time complexity in the hypothesis length.

 To reduce redundant contextual hints, we apply a longest-match filtering strategy: shorter matches fully covered by longer spans are discarded, retaining only the longest entity.
 For example, if both the hotwords ``NIO'' and ``NIO House'' are matched in the same hypothesis, only ``NIO House'' is retained.
 The retrieved hotword texts are then concatenated and injected into the LLM prompt as contextual hints together with the speech embeddings, providing context-aware biasing for decoding.
 Owing to the storage efficiency of index-level mapping and the linear-time complexity of the Aho-Corasick automaton that depends only on query length rather than database size, the hotword database can easily scale to millions of entries while maintaining sub-millisecond retrieval latency per query.